mustafa-fahimi/database_service/README.md

 # Database Service

-A database broker for SQL and NoSQL databases, providing a unified interface for various database implementations including Sqflite, Drift, Hive, and Secure Storage.
+A database broker for SQL and NoSQL databases, providing a unified interface for various database implementations including Sqflite, Drift, Hive, ObjectBox, and Secure Storage.

 ## Features

 - **SQL Databases**: Support for Sqflite (SQLite) and Drift
-- **NoSQL Databases**: Support for Hive and Flutter Secure Storage
+- **NoSQL Databases**: Support for Hive, ObjectBox, and Flutter Secure Storage
 - **Cross-Platform**: Works on Android, iOS, Windows, macOS, and Web
 - **Unified Interface**: Consistent API across all database implementations